Hassanyare/Minor_Applied_Data_Science/README.md

 # 3. Project Ortho Eyes
 ## 3.1 Project's scope and relevance

 Project orth eyes is a collaboration between the Hague univeristy of Applied Sciences and Leiden University Medical Center (LUMC).
 The project focuses on Improving treatment and diagnosis of musculoskeletal system issues, and in particular issues related with shoulder disabilities.
 When treating patients with limitations in shoulder movement, physio therapist use protractor or sensor system to measure the limitations of the shoulder.
 The former is inaccurate while the later is time consuming.
+For the research project see chapter 7.

 The long term goal of the project is therefore to find an easy and accurate measurement system.
 The short term goals is: Is it possible to cluster patients in groups with similar complaints and / or similar diagnosis based on the flock of birds data?
 What parameters are used for this clustering?